20 Mar 2010, Posted by Matt

 A native of the U.S. Pacific Northwest, I moved to Korea in 2007 after running an award-winning non-governmental organization (NGO) in the United States.
 My plan was to learn more about my mother’s country and to be closer with my maternal family.
 Early on, I realized that travel was one of the best ways to get to know his new home.

 I’ve written extensively about Korea for a wide array of old and new media, including Wallpaper*, TimeOut, the Boston Globe and Seoul Magazine.
-Article topics have run the gamut, from a snapshot of Korean buckwheat crêpes to a Seoul gay guide and a profile of a teenaged North Korean female defector who just happened to be a world champion boxer.
+Article topics have run the gamut, from a snapshot of Korean buckwheat crêpes to a Seoul gay guide and a profile of a teenaged North Korean female defector who was also a world champion boxer.

-I’ve created digital content about Korea – hundreds of videos and online travel guides that have received millions of views.
+I’ve also created a bunch of digital content about Korea – hundreds of videos and online travel guides that have received millions of views.
 I’ve consulted with travel-related groups like the United Nations World Travel Organization, Korea Tourism Organization (KTO) and Seoul Tourism Organization (STO) to help create tourism resources and policy.
 I’ve also helped foreign media crews to develop their Korea content.